-Recruiting is just marketing with a different audience.
+Recruiting is Marketing with a different audience.

-Why don’t Marketing and Recruiting Departments talk?
+Why don’t Marketing and Recruiting talk?

 Half of your laterals won’t last 5 years.

 Typical recruiting efforts disproportionately reward the disloyal job-hoppers who are willing to pack up every 3-5 years―and will probably be gone again in a few years.
-You don’t want them.

 Large firms willingly pay millions of dollars per year to headhunters to attract fresh laterals, half of whom won’t last 5 years.

-Seek like-minded laterals―don’t just “buy from inventory.”
+Seek like-minded laterals―don’t “buy from inventory.”

-If the firms had invested that same money in building their brand within that lateral audience, firms could attract compatible lawyers directly, without paying a hefty fee.
+If the firms had invested that same money in building their brand within that lateral audience, firms could attract the most compatible lawyers directly, without paying a hefty fee.
 They’ll call YOU.

 The entire initiative cost less than one headhunter fee.